 Sarah Greenwood is a sustainable packaging specialist, or – as some call her – the ‘packaging fairy’.
-Her formidable expertise around packaging is a necessary part of our special project, Plastics: Redefining Single-Use.
+Her formidable expertise around packaging is a necessary part of Plastics: Redefining Single-Use (and Sarah is now part of Many Happy Returns).
 She leads one of the project’s proof of concept studies, and provides a bridge between industry and academia.
 Sarah has represented the Grantham Centre at a range of events – from giving oral evidence to EFRA to attending Packaging Innovations UK.

 In this interview Sarah explains how fiddle playing helps organise events and why reuse is better than recycling.
 She also wonders if the current focus on plastic waste is a dangerous distraction from climate change.